jceelen/strava-windsurf-data/readme.md

 ## Wanted features ##
 * WIP: Add wind / weatherdata: [KNMI (Dutch)](https://www.knmi.nl/kennis-en-datacentrum/achtergrond/data-ophalen-vanuit-een-script)
   * v0.1
-    * Select station based on spots JSON
+    * √ Select station based on spots JSON
-    * Check if data is present
     * Get data with caching
+    * Only update if data is present
-    * Manipulate data
+    * √ Manipulate data
-    * Insert in sheet
+    * √ Insert in sheet
     * Fix errors for data that is not available like T on IJmuiden
   * v0.2
     * Insert max values (is now NaN because of strings in array)